-The semantics described above, has been embedded in the LAMBDA proof system.
-The LAMBDA proof system implements a polymorphic constructive higher order logic of partial terms.4 An existence predicate E is provided to reason about partial terms.
+The semantics described above, has been embedded in the LAMBDA proof system [FFM90].
+The LAMBDA proof system implements a polymorphic constructive higher order logic of partial terms [FF90].
+An existence predicate E is provided to reason about partial terms.
 Equality == compares two denoting objects, weak equality (or equivalence) === is true if either both objects do not denote, or if both denote and are equal.
-The functional language ML is used as a command language.
+The iota operator is used for implicit descriptions. iota x. #P(x) defines the unique value x, which satisfies property P. If no such x, or different x exist, (iota x.
+P#(x)) is undefined.
+The functional language ML [HMT89] is used as a command language.
 A large subset of ML is also used to define new data types and operations on data types within the logic.
 The soundness of the system cannot be compromised through new definitions.
 LAMBDA returns a number of rules characterising the new ML data type definitions, such as existence of constructors, (in)equality rules and a structural induction principle.
-In the case of functions rules include a rewrite rule for every function clause.
+For functions, existence of the function and its partial applications (functions may be partial, but partial applications always denote), a minimality rule and rewrite rules are given.
 These new rules may be used to define derived rules and tactics.
 Tacticals can be used to combine tactics into rewrite strategies, or symbolic simulation commands.
 Examples are OpSemTac and safeOpSemAllTac in section 4.1.